 I've been writing about food for years, but even I find the dizzying selection in Asian supermarkets bewildering.
 How to differentiate between the different sorts of tofu?
 When to use ho-fun or udon?
 How to tell your gai lan from your choi sum?
 What the heck is gochujang?
 And why did nobody tell me that belachan, terasi, mam tan and kapee are all the same thing?
 Lizzie Mabbott's mission to demystify these intimidating emporia and talk you through using their wares in a series of delicious, accessible recipes is an inspired one.
 And she does it with wit, clarity and humour. - Guardian

 Lizzie is a brilliant cook who knows her way round an Asian supermarket.
 I love her recipes; they're vibrant and inventive.

 I can't think of a better guide to Asian food than Lizzie Mabbott - because there isn't one.
-She is sharp, patient, funny and a brilliantly witty writer...
-This book will be the Rosetta Stone of Asian cookery. - The Sunday Times
+She is sharp, patient, funny and a brilliantly witty writer.
+Hollow Legs has always encapsulated the best of the blogging medium: easy fluency, a sense of humour, a willingness to engage with readers and an enthusiasm that it is impossible not to share.
+This book will be the Rosetta Stone of Asian cookery.
+I recommend her unreservedly. - The Sunday Times